FAQs

 Q. I am not a physician.
 Can I still participate and will the educational content be pertinent to me?

-Q. When does enrollment open for the third cohort?
+Q. When does enrollment open for the fourth cohort?

-Q. What is the deadline for nominations for the third cohort?
+Q. What is the deadline for nominations for the fourth cohort?

 Q. What materials are required for nomination?